 - In a large mixing bowl, combine flours, starch, xanthan gum, baking powder, salt and sugar.

 - Drop by spoonfuls (approx 3″ sized biscuits) onto a baking sheet.
-Spray with olive oil cooking spray and sprinkle with sugar.
+Spray the tops with with olive oil cooking spray and sprinkle with raw sugar.

 - Bake for 10-13 minutes or until brown.
 Allow to cool.

 - Serve with fresh berries and a raw macadamia nut whipped cream